We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The 4iiii Precision is accurate and reliable, and good in all sorts of weather.
 If you’re shopping for a power meter on a budget, we highly recommend the 4iiii Precision.

 For top-end bikes at a top-end price, the S-Works Power Cranks are meant for the pros, or for those of us emulating the pros.
-Using technology created by 4iiii, Specialized has created a waterproof, crank-based power meter of the highest standard.
+Using technology created by 4iiii, Specialized has created a waterproof, crank-based cycling power meter of the highest standard.

 The dual-reading sensors weigh just 15g, making the S-Works Power Cranks one of the best power meters for racing.